 Great Futures Start Here at the Boys & Girls Club!

-We believe that ALL of our Members have the potential to BE GREAT and we make this possible by living our mission each and every day.
-I wanted to personally welcome you to our Club and I want you to know that we take the responsibility of working with your children very seriously.
+We believe that ALL of our Members have the potential to BE GREAT and we’re here to help make that possible each and every day.
 We want all of our Members to be prepared to make an impact in the world when they grow up and leave home.

 - Safe, Positive Environment: Club staff, facilities, programs and age-appropriate settings create stability, consistency and a sense of physical and emotional safety for members.

-- Fun: Clubs generate fun for members.
-Members develop a strong sense of belonging through connections they establish with staff and peers.
+- Fun: Club is fun for members.
+They develop a strong sense of belonging through connections they establish with staff and peers.

 - Supportive Relationships: Club youth develop meaningful relationships with adults and their peers.

 - Opportunities and Expectations: Club youth acquire physical, social, technological, artistic and life skills.
-Our Club encourages members to develop moral character and behave ethically.
-Our staff establishes and reinforces high expectations and helps young people to do well in school and pursue a post-secondary education.
+Our Club encourages members to develop moral character, behave ethically, do well in school and plan for their career goals.

 - Recognition: We recognize and support young people’s self-worth and accomplishments.